waj2001/wazid_demo/README.md

 # wazid_demo
-This is demo class for Git &amp; Github
+This is demo class for Git &amp; Github.